Updated: January 2025 | Author: Dr. Khushbu Jain | Reviewed by: Dr. Anant Bagul (Orthopedic surgeon and stemcell specialist)

 Both vitamin B6 and magnesium are important for speech development and improving communication skills.

-3. Foods that are rich in zinc and vitamin C
+3. Foods that are Rich in Zinc and Vitamin C

 Omega-3 fatty acids are very good for the proper functioning of the brain.
-Walnut and cod liver oil are very rich sources of omega-3 fatty acids and should be provided to the autistic child.
+Walnut and cod liver oil are rich sources of omega-3 fatty acids and should be provided to the autistic child.

 5. Fiber-Rich Foods

-Vegetables and fruits rich in fiber (such as Apples, guavas, and whole-grain chapati) should be given to autistic children who tend towards constipation.
+Vegetables and fruits rich in fiber (such as apples, guavas, and whole-grain chapati) should be given to autistic children who tend towards constipation.
 Moreover, proper water intake and physical activities are required to prevent constipation.

 Sample Indian Diet Plan for an Autistic Child